deeanalyst/pipe-network-testnet/firestarter/README.md

 > Extract your Solana `pubkey` from when you first registered as a `new-user`, go to [Solana Devnet Faucet](https://faucet.solana.com/), connect your github and claim enough faucet for testing (5 $SOL -is what I always get)

+Now that you have gotten some tokens, you can now make uploads, downloads, encryptions and decryptions, etc.

 Register your referrer and generate your referral code.
 You can use mine `DEEANALY-J7XZ`
 ```
 pipe referral apply DEEANALY-J7XZ